Alopecia areata: Ethnic and socioeconomic disparities

 The prevalence and impact of AA vary across different ethnic groups and socioeconomic backgrounds.
 Studies indicate that people of Asian descent have the highest risk, with nearly 6 cases per 100 people, compared to fewer than 2 cases per 100 people among White individuals.
 People living in urban or economically disadvantaged areas face a higher likelihood of developing AA.
 The effects of the condition also differ by ethnicity: individuals of Black descent with AA are more likely to experience anxiety and require medical leave from work.
 These findings suggest that genetic, environmental, and social factors may influence both the likelihood of developing AA and its broader personal and professional impact.

 Society and culture

 The term "alopecia", used by physicians dating back to Hippocrates, originates from the Greek word for fox, "alopex", and was so-named due to fur loss seen in fox mange.
 "Areata" is derived from the Latin word, "area", meaning a vacant space or patch.

 Alopecia areata and alopecia barbae have been identified by some as the biblical nethek condition that is part of the greater tzaraath family of skin disorders; the said disorders are purported to being discussed in the Book of Leviticus, chapter 13.

 Notable people

-NASCAR driver Joey Logano, obstacle athlete Kevin Bull, politicians Peter Dutton and Ayanna Pressley, K-pop singer Peniel Shin of BtoB, actors Christopher Reeve, Anthony Carrigan, Greg Grunberg and Alan Fletcher, and actresses Jada Pinkett Smith, May Calamawy, and Lili Reinhart all have some form of alopecia areata.
+NASCAR driver Joey Logano, obstacle athlete Kevin Bull, politicians Peter Dutton and Ayanna Pressley, K-pop singer Peniel Shin of BtoB, actors Christopher Reeve, Anthony Carrigan, Greg Grunberg, Matt Lucas, and Alan Fletcher, and actresses Jada Pinkett Smith, May Calamawy, Lili Reinhart Thea Hail all have some form of alopecia areata.
 Molly Tuttle is a spokesperson for the National Alopecia Areata Foundation.